rodekruis/IBF_FLOOD_PIPELINE/README.md

 Obviously, this method can be used also non-locally, e.g. by running it as cronjob on a Virtual Machine.

 - Install Docker
-- Clone this directory through `git clone https://github.com/<github-account>/IBF_FLOOD_PIPELINE.git`
+- Clone the 'ZMB-release' branch: `git clone -b ZMB-release https://github.com/<github-account>/IBF_FLOOD_PIPELINE.git`
 - Change `pipeline/lib/flood_model/secrets.py.template` to `pipeline/lib/flood_model/secrets.py` and fill in the necessary secrets.
 Particularly fill in for
   - ZMB_URL: `https://<ibf-system-url>/api/` (so with a slash at the end!)
   - ZMB_PASSWORD: the IBF-System admin users' password, set in the `.env` file on the environment where IBF-System is running